 The albedo of a surface describes the ratio of radiant energy scattered upward and away from the surface in all directions to the down-welling irradiance incident upon that surface.
 The completely diffuse bihemispherical (or white-sky) albedo can be derived through integration of the BRDF for the entire solar and viewing hemisphere, while the direct beam directional hemispherical (or black-sky) albedo can be calculated through integration of the BRDF for a particular illumination geometry.

 The VIIRS BRDF/Albedo Product also provides Nadir BRDF-Adjusted Reflectances (NBAR) --- surface reflectances corrected to a common nadir view geometry at the local solar noon zenith angle of the day of interest (VNP43A4).
-These anisotropically-corrected surface reflectances can serve as important inputs for studies using vegetation indices and for land cover classification efforts (they are used directly as the primary input to VNP12Q, the VIIRS Land Cover/ Land Cover Dynamics Product).
+These anisotropically-corrected surface reflectances can serve as important inputs for studies using vegetation indices and for land cover classification and phenology efforts.